by Ellen Isaacs

 A revolution, the overthrow of the mighty militarized capitalist state, cannot be achieved peaceably, because the monster will fight back.
 Moreover, a large portion of the working class must feel that their lives are intolerable enough so that they must fight.
 The rulers must have also lost their ability to control the populace.
 But most important, there must be present a cadre of leaders of rebelling workers and a consciousness within many workers of what kind of society they want to build.
 For rebellion is not always successful or progressive, and can lead to defeat or fascism or a new capitalist order with different rulers.

 Communists strive for a society where power is held by workers, and in which each person contributes according to ability and commitment and is remunerated based on need.
 Racism, sexism and all other forms of discrimination will be outlawed.
 Education, health care, housing and all social needs will be distributed equally and will be social priorities.
 Cooperation, participation, open communication, criticism and self-criticism will be encouraged in the classroom, workplace and family.
-Boring, dirty and undesirable work will be shared but valued, creativity among all will be encouraged, and each person will perform work which they enjoy and are able to.
+Boring, dirty and undesirable work will be shared but valued, creativity among all will be encouraged, and each person will perform work which they enjoy and are able to do.
 These are of course ideals, but what we must maximize and strive for, through continued discussion, education and struggle in political and civic organizations, neighborhoods, schools, and workplaces.
 And of course, we must expect a period of conflict, probably armed, against the remnants and allies of the overthrown capitalist class.

 The only two revolutions in which power has actually passed from the ruling class to the working class are in the Soviet Union and China.
 We do not count nationalist revolts, successful or not, where the colonialist bourgeoisie is replaced by a local bourgeoisie and capitalism continues.
 Both of these revolutions were built on a base of decades of organizing among workers in factories and soldiers and, in China, among peasants.
 Both revolutions occurred during periods of war, WWI and the struggle against Japanese occupation during WWII.
 Both of these revolutions were led by communist parties with a mass following and a clear understanding of the need to crush the ruling class, and who defeated liberal parliamentarians and nationalists, respectively.
 Both had to be prepared to fight after taking power against international and internal opposition.